Richard Gregg, MBA

 Biography

-Professor Gregg's career has focused on the strategic management of healthcare organizations, both in the field and in academia.
+Professor Gregg's career has focused on the strategic management and change for healthcare organizations, both in the field and in academia.
 Beginning in 1976, he was a management consultant to healthcare organizations, then served as director and CEO of the Kripalu Center for Yoga & Health, the largest yoga and holistic health center in the United States.
 Since coming to Suffolk in 2001, he served as the executive director of the graduate program in philanthropy and media, taught in the MPA Program, and served as the program director and chair of healthcare administration.
-He developed the Healthcare Internship Program, the Healthcare Mentor Program, the Healthcare Travel Seminar and the Distinguished Guest Lecture Series.
+He developed the Healthcare Internship Program, Healthcare Mentor Program, Healthcare Travel Seminar and the Distinguished Guest Lecture Series, along with several new courses.
 His areas of particular interest and expertise are leadership, innovation, strategy development and implementation, and organizational learning and change.
-In 2022-2023, while on a reduced teaching load, he served as the Interim Chief Executive Officer of Community Health Programs (CHP) in the Berkshires of Western Massachusetts.
-CHP is a federally qualified health center that serves more than 30,000 patients and family services clients.

 Professional Activities